fkinyae/delani-studio/README.md

 * Contact-Us - this section allows the customers to send message to the studio admins and engage on a wide range of issues.

-* Social Media icons - this is where the user can view the studio on social media .
+* Social Media icons - this is where the user can view the studio on social media.